gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 - This method uses the player's x and y coordinates from the static ``Player`` instance in ``Vars`` to find all leaks within a 10 block radius of the player and show a blue-dashed ring as below (drawn using the static ``dashCircle(float x, float y, float rad, Color color)`` method in the ``Drawf`` class):

 ![img_1.png](img_1.png)

-- However, it tests that the pipe still exists using the ``tile(int x, int y)`` method in the instance of ``World`` in ``Vars``
-.
-If the tile was broken by the player it should be removed from the leaks.
-I wasn't able to do this immediately in the ``breakBlock(int x, int y)`` method in the ``InputHandler`` as after removing the tile from leaks, an ``updateTile()`` call would place it back in the Data Structure, leading to "hovering" fake leaks that appeared in the overlay but not on the minimap.
-(the place that handles removing blocks using ``BuildPlans`` is within auto-generated code that can't be modified)
 ### Review
 *(Please add your class diagram review here)*
 ### Sequence diagrams